 Keeping your nails trimmed short, wearing fake nails, or wearing a bitter-tasting nail polish can help with combating nail biting.

 #4 Hard tooth-brushing

 A lot of people believe the harder and faster you brush, the better and quicker the task gets done.
-In reality, it’s more harmful than ever for your teeth as it can irritate the gums and damage the teeth and tooth enamel.
+In reality, it’s more harmful for your teeth as it can irritate the gums and damage both the teeth and tooth enamel.

 #5 Chewing on ice

 We get it, chewing on ice is addicting.
 However, this can damage the enamel of your teeth.
-Because ice has a crystalline structure and because your tooth enamel does too, this is problematic, causing one of the two to break.
+Because ice has a crystalline structure and because your tooth enamel does too, this can cause one of the two to break.

 Sometimes, it’s your tooth that ends up breaking or chipping, unfortunately.
-Avoid chewing on ice as much as possible, or at least chew on smaller, finer pieces of ice such as shaved ice to create a less dangerous habit for your teeth.
+Avoid chewing on ice as much as possible or at least chew on smaller, finer pieces of ice such as shaved ice to reduce the chances of tooth damage.